inspired/cisco_ios/README.txt

 Preliminary support for:
 *  Cisco WLC - WLAN Controller

-Please contact me on Splunk Base if there is anything you would like to see in this app.
+Please contact me on Splunk Answers if there is anything you would like to see in this app.

 ++ What's New